wslutilities/wslu/README.md

 **wslsys**
 This is a WSL system information printer to print out some basic system information.

-**wslpkg**
-This is WSL Package Installer, which is a minimal package manager for installing special packages.
-Also, it provide some simple commands to install apps from third-party repositories.
-> `wslpkg` will be temporarily absent from 1.4 release

 **wslfetch**
 This is a WSL Screenshoot Information Tool to print information in a elegant way.